RichardRed0x/politeia-digest/issue-003.md

 11,854 Yes votes, 1,287 No votes (90.2% Yes) - voter participation of 32%, support from 28.8% of tickets.

-#Research channels have been created on [Matrix](https://matrix.to/#/!vGasNHFXqjoEWUBTIi:decred.org) and Slack platforms and they have been bridged.
+#research channels have been created on [Matrix](https://matrix.to/#/!vGasNHFXqjoEWUBTIi:decred.org) and Slack platforms and they have been bridged.
 Discussions of how to get this program up and running have started.
 Another Politeia proposal for collecting and discussing research questions and methods will be submitted soon.

 **[Change language: PoS Mining to PoS Voting, Stakepool to Voting Service Provider](https://proposals.decred.org/proposals/522652954ea7998f3fca95b9c4ca8907820eb785877dcf7fba92307131818c75) - voting closed Nov 5  - 19 comments  (+0)**